Moduli of objects in finite length abelian categories: Introduction

 Our proof of the main theorem uses the intrinsic criteria for the existence of moduli spaces developed in \cite{alper-good-moduli, alper2019existence}.
 Moreover, we follow the treatment of the moduli of abelian categories in \cite{alper2019existence} using the functor by Artin-Zhang.
-The main contribution of this paper is the observation that the mild conditions that we impose on our abelian categories guarantee that the moduli functor $\cM_{\cC}$ is represented by an algebraic stack which admits a good moduli space.
-A novelty in our approach is the use of ind-algebraic spaces to prove the existence of the good moduli space before knowing quasicompactness of the connected components of the moduli stack, and then concluding a posteriori that each connected component is quasicompact.
-We hope that this type of technique could apply to other stacks where quasicompactness is known only for the irreducible components (\Cref{remark: ahlh strengthening}).
+The main contribution of this paper is the observation that the finiteness conditions that we impose on our abelian categories guarantee that the moduli functor $\cM_{\cC}$ is represented by an algebraic stack which admits a good moduli space.

 In \Cref{section: example}, we provide several examples of abelian categories satisfying \Cref{standing assumptions on C}.
-We observe that for the examples in \Cref{subsection: co-Frobenius} it is not a priori clear if the classical GIT methods can be applied at all, because the Hilbert scheme constructed by \cite{artin-zhang} is only known to be an algebraic space rather than a projective scheme.

-Hence, our results provide new moduli spaces -- moduli of comodules over Hopf algebras of functions on quantum groups, which, to our knowledge, have not been constructed before, yet may be of interest to the representation theory community.
+In particular, our results provide new moduli spaces -- moduli of comodules over Hopf algebras of functions on quantum groups, which, to our knowledge, have not been constructed before, yet may be of interest to the representation theory community.

 Even though our assumptions on the category $\cC$ seem quite restrictive, we believe that they are not very far from being sharp for the existence of a moduli space for the whole moduli functor $\cM_{\cC}$ in the sense of Artin-Zhang (before imposing any stability conditions).
-Indeed, \ref{standing assumption: C Hom-finite} is necessary in order for the functor to be represented by an algebraic stack.
+Indeed, Hom-finiteness \ref{standing assumption: C Hom-finite} is necessary in order for the functor to be represented by an algebraic stack.
 The finite length condition in \ref{standing assumption: C finite} is necessary for the functor $\cM_{\cC}$ to admit a good moduli space of finite type over $k$ by \cite[Lem.
 7.19]{alper2019existence}.
 Finally, the assumption on the existence of enough projective objects \ref{standing assumption: C has enough projectives} is to our knowledge the only general categorical condition that guarantees that $\Ind(\cC)$ is adically complete as in \cite{artin-zhang}, which is a necessary condition for $\cM_{\cC}$ to be represented by an algebraic stack.